This page is presently being constructed.

 'Sound System Engineering' by Don and Carolyn Davis.

-Quality cable and connections are essential, including clear and detailed installation documents.
-Most small ceiling speakers are generally of poor fidelity, and there are exceptions.
+Quality cabling and connections are essential, including clear and detailed installation documents.
+Most small ceiling speakers are generally of poor fidelity, but there are exceptions.
 Cost is not a guide when profits are to be made.

-Be suspicious of any one claiming to be 'expert' on how sound should sound.
-Wisdom is to audition speakers before installation.
-One does not buy a car on specifications or the salesman's opinion alone; one takes it for a test drive.
+Be suspicious of any one claiming to be an 'expert' on how sound should sound.
+Wisdom tell us to audition speakers before installation.
+One does not buy a car on specifications or the salesman's opinion alone; one takes it for a test drive first.

 The technical requirements are often for many small speakers to be spread over large areas.
-Cable length can be miles / kilometres.
-To minimise cable loss, the amplifier output is increased to a higher voltage through a step-up line transformer.
+Cable lengths can be in miles/kilometres.
+To minimise signal loss, the amplifier output is increased to a higher voltage through a step-up line transformer.
 Each speaker has a step-down line transformer.

 The Line system actually operates at approx 30V RMS but can peak at 100V.
 Some line transformers have a limited bandwidth that restricts fidelity.
-High power large line transformers can have more inductance, and therefore a better bass response.
-A skilled electronic technician can check samples.
+High powered large line transformers can have more inductance, and therefore a better bass response.
+A skilled electrical technician can check samples.

-Specifications provided with power amplifiers and speakers with line transformers, are referenced to load-power (Watts) only.
+Specifications provided with power amplifiers and speakers with line transformers are referenced to load-power (watts) only.
 This information is not sufficient for accurate academic calculations.
-A skilled electronic technician will require one hour to make necessary measurements, to provide the missing information, which is essential to make accurate calculations for the installation.
+A skilled electrical technician will require one hour to make the necessary measurements and to provide the missing information which is essential to make accurate calculations for the installation.

-- Decide on the total number of speakers to be used and the average power to each speaker.
+- Deciding on the total number of speakers to be used and the average power to each speaker.

-- Decide the best voltage for the lines to be driven at.
+- Deciding the best voltage for the lines to be driven at.

-- Decide on power and number of amplifiers to drive the lines.
+- Deciding on power and the number of amplifiers to drive the lines.

-- Do accurate technical measurements on the amplifiers, line transformers and speakers.
+- Doing accurate technical measurements on the amplifiers, line transformers and speakers.

-- Be practiced with all calculations and cross check.
+- Being practised with all calculations and cross checking.

 Amplifiers.
 Line Transformers.
 Speakers.

-With no output load.
-Insert a 100 Ohm resistor between the amplifier electronic output and the transformer primary.
+(a) Line transformer inductance.
+With no output load, insert a 100Ω resistor between the amplifier electronic output and the transformer primary.
 Start at 400Hz with the amplifier output at full level (rail to rail).
-Sweep the frequency down while monitoring the transformer secondary output with an oscilloscope, and a multi-meter across the 100 Ohm resistor.
+Sweep the frequency down while monitoring the transformer secondary output with an oscilloscope, and a multi-meter across the 100Ω resistor.
 The transformer should have sufficient inductance to function down to 40Hz.

-of the amplifier under load.
-Determine whether the amplifier electronic output is designed for 4 or 8 Ohm.
+(d) Measure the power of the amplifier under load.
+Determine whether the amplifier electronic output is designed for 4 or 8Ω.
 The output transformer impedance ratio of is the square of the turn's ratio.
-If the amplifier is designed to give 100Watt (20V RMS into 4 Ohm) and transformer turns ratio is 1:2, the secondary line voltage will be 40VRMS, into a load of 10 Ohm.
-If the turn's ratio is 1:4, the secondary line voltage will be 80V RMS, into a load of 64 Ohm.
+If the amplifier is designed to give 100W (20V RMS into 4Ω) and transformer turns ratio is 1:2, the secondary line voltage will be 40V RMS, into a load of 10Ω.
+If the turn's ratio is 1:4, the secondary line voltage will be 80V RMS, into a load of 64Ω.

 Recorded music is compressed within a limited dynamic range.
 Taking 6dB dynamic headroom into calculation, the amplifier can be driven at a maximum average no greater than 1/4 full power.

-- Use the 1:2 turns ratio, which allows for a load of 16 Ohm,
+- Use the 1:2 turns ratio, which allows for a load of 16Ω,

-but the line level will have to be reduced to 20V RMS to allow 6dB headroom. - Add more 100Watt amplifiers.
+but the line level will have to be reduced to 20V RMS to allow 6dB headroom. - Add more 100W amplifiers.

 - Use a more powerful amplifier and repeat the calculations.